Introduction to Boating Terminology

 The most common proof of competency is the Pleasure Craft Operator Card (PCOC).

-Like any certificate, the Pleasure Craft Operator Card is good for life; it does not have to be renewed annually and it cannot be suspended.
-By contrast, the police can suspend or revoke your provincial driver’s permit for improper operation of any powered vehicle (including a pleasure craft, an all-terrain vehicle, or a snowmobile).
+The Pleasure Craft Operator Card is good for life; it does not have to be renewed annually and it cannot be suspended or revoked.
+By contrast, the police can suspend or revoke your provincial driver’s permit for improper operation of not just a car but any powered vehicle (including a motorboat, an all-terrain vehicle, or a snowmobile).

 Proof of competency can take any of four forms: